mfarache/jekyll-now/_posts/2018-10-22-Java-Grpc-REST.md

 	public void getHallOfFame(TopNHallOfFameRequest request, StreamObserver<HallOfFame> responseObserver) {
 		LOG.info("--- getHallOfFame request");
 		Game game = request.getGame();

 		if (scorePerGame.containsKey(game)) {
 			hallOfFameSubscribers.add(responseObserver);
 		} else {
-			responseObserver.onError(new IllegalArgumentException("Inexisting Game:" + game.getName() ));
+			responseObserver.onError(new IllegalArgumentException("Inexisting Game:" + game.getName()));
 		}
-		//We do not want to close the stream as we are interested on sending updates to all our consumers when they submit scores.
+		// We do not want to close the stream as we are interested on sending updates to
-		//responseObserver.onCompleted();
+		// all our consumers when they submit scores.
+		// responseObserver.onCompleted();
 	}
 ```